Consciousness - My Journey II

 -where is the experience coming from?

--where are the thoughts emerging from?
+the thoughts emerging from?

 The bodily operation are definitely leading to formation of memory which I feel plays an active role in the content of consciousness and what we actually are aware of.
 However apart from the memories the body function generates there are other aspects of consciousness which need to be studied in detail.
 Details of this was nicely put forward by David Chalmers.
 In a paper released in 1995, he divided the whole problem of the content of CS into two problems one of which he chose to call Easy Problem and the other (obviously) a Hard Problem.
 Easy problem is related to the Neural Co-relate of Consciousness (NCC popularised by Christoph Koch) and the Hard Problem is what is of the experience and is called Qualia.
 For example when I see the color red, the frequency of light wave is converted to signals inside my neural system and the brain helps me to recognize it as a Red color (fMRI/CT Scan could help to observe the neural processing); yet how does it feel for me to see the red color, and what that experience is like is the Qualia.
 As per Chalmers, Qualia is tough to understand, and it is also difficult to figure out where it is coming from?
-Here I would like to highlight the role played by memory
+Here I would like to highlight the role played by memory.

 Memory possibly plays a key role in the experience that we have in a particular situation.
 I think it is essential that we understand what memory is and what type of memory gets formed under various conditions as (Ref Fig 2), that in a way influences the real content of Consciousness and hence our perception of what we view, and is probably also responsible for Qualia.
 The following diagram indicates the formation of memories in a wakeful state